Yimikami/Lolchi/README.md

 - **Real-time Match Tracking**: Get live updates on your ongoing matches.
 - **Detailed Statistics**: View comprehensive stats for each game, including kills, deaths, assists, and more.
+- **Champion Statistics**: Analyze your performance on different champions.
+- **Recently Played With**: See who you've recently played with.

 ## Installation